Atelier-Front-End-Optimization/Atelier-Client/README.md

 ## Project Atelier Front-End Capstone

-Project Atelier is a capstone project that builds a functional and delightfully designed front-end for a high end e-commerce site.
+Project Atelier is a capstone project that builds a functional and delightfully designed front-end for a high fashion e-commerce site.

 ## Table of Contents